-Incognito Group Limited, the distiller that produced the gin in defence claims that the product is actually named after Fuk Hing Lane in Causeway Bay, Hong Kong.
+Incognito Group Limited, the distiller that produced the gun in defence claims that the product is actually named after Fuk Hing Lane in Causeway Bay, Hong Kong.
 It also adds the title was an English romanisation of a Chinese phrase that translated as “fortune and prosperity”.

-The issues however stem from distiller taking a tongue-in-cheek approach with the name of its gin in its marketing.
+The issues however stem from the distiller taking a tongue-in-cheek approach with the name of its gin in its marketing.
 According to the complaint filed, the brand has used “fok off” and “fokthehaters” in its marketing commentary.

 What’s In A Name?